liam-wiltshire/talks/hackthesystem/content.md

 ???

+- Hopefully there are not too many codebases that are vulnerable to the attackes we've discussed in level 2
+  - even if there are, the good news is by not trusting any user input, most attacks can be mitigated
 - Now we're going to look at an attack (and some variations to consider) that could in theory allow an attacker to gain full access to your system
  - They are definitely more difficult to pull off, and with some basic validation are prevented, but this is the sort of thing that is possible if you don't account for every piece of data